Cognitive proximity

 Making choices and cognitive proximity

-AI is changing the way we make choices, from personal ones to political and economic ones.
-Cognitive proximity in making decisions is especially important for the future use of AI and the protection of a world centred on people.
+AI is changing how we make choices, from personal to political and economic ones.
+Cognitive proximity in making decisions is especially important for the future use of AI and for protecting a world centred on people.
 The next picture shows how choices made by people and machines affect each other.

 Image of choices made by people and machines.